AndreaCignoni/pands-problem-sheet/README.md

 - **e_count = 0**

 In the case of a string, the counting begins from the start (**0**) of the string till the end.
 It is also possible to specify the start and end index from where you want the search to begin The count() method returns an integer value.
 Since the counting was to be performed line by line, I have then implemented a **for loop** array to parse every single line and where I have also specified the character I wanted to search in them.

+To run this code, the terminal command must contain the name the text file whose characters must be counted after the program name itself.
 </dd>

 # <p align="center"> Plottask.py